People Working at Desks in Office

 • Wyoming

-A commercial registered agent has filed a special listing statement with a state’s agency responsible for business registrations and compliance.
-By doing so, it streamlines the flow of information between their office and the secretary of state.
-Information that a commercial registered agent provides on the list includes its company name, entity type, and address to which service of process should be sent.
+A commercial registered agent has filed a special listing statement with the state authority (usually the secretary of state office) responsible for business registrations and compliance.
+By doing so, it streamlines the flow of information between the registered agent and the state.
+Information that a commercial registered agent provides to the state includes its company name, entity type, and the address to which the service of process should be sent.
+States maintain a list of the available commercial registered agents in their jurisdiction.

 Commercial registered agents often maintain a physical address in multiple states and work with many business entities (possibly hundreds, thousands, or even tens of thousands).